-Ojas had these in breakfast along with some milk and loved them so much that he has taken them to school too, and as these are whole wheat and with so less butter and sugar I eat one just now with my the evening tea too, guiltless indulgence.
+Ojas had these in breakfast along with some milk and loved them so much that he has taken them to school too.
+And as these are whole wheat and with so less butter and sugar, I ate one just now with my evening tea too, guiltless indulgence.

 This is the recipe as sent by Anuradha.

 - 1/2 cup light brown sugar

 - 1/2 teaspoon ground cinnamon

 - 1/4 cup unsalted butter, melted and cooled